OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-110.md

 ## Psalm 110:4

-> The Lord has sworn and will not change His mind,
+> The Lord has made an unchangeable oath,
 > “You are a priest forever
-> According to the order of Melchizedek.”
+> In the manner of Melchizedek.”

 ---

 ## Psalm 110:5

-> The Lord is at Your right hand;
+> The Lord stands at Your right hand;
-> He will shatter kings on the day of His wrath.
+> He will crush kings on the day of His anger.

 ## Psalm 110:6

-> He will judge among the nations,
+> He will execute judgement among the nations,
-> He will fill them with corpses,
+> Filling them with the fallen,
-> He will shatter the chief men over a broad country.
+> He will crush the leaders over a vast land.

 ## Psalm 110:7

-> He will drink from the brook by the wayside;
+> He will refresh Himself from the brook by the path;
-> Therefore He will lift up His head.
+> Therefore He will hold His head high.